-If you’ve ever dipped a toe in the shallows of online business, you might have heard the term “dropshipping” thrown around.
+If you’ve ever been interested in starting your own online business, you might have heard the term “dropshipping” thrown around.
 But what does it truly mean?
 What’s involved?
 Why do we hear about it more every year?
 And, most importantly, how can it help you grow your business?

 This guide will answer all those questions and more, including: